wengzf20/wengzf20.github.io/_news/announcement_5.md

 ---
 layout: post
-title: Oral presentation in the 40th combustion symposium
+title: Papers accepted by the 40th Combustion Symposium
 date: 2024-03-30 00:00:00-0000
 inline: false
 related_posts: false
 ---

-Our work titled "Dynamics of detonation cellular structure in linear and nonlinear instability regimes” was selected for oral presentation at the Combustion Institute’s 40th International Symposium – Emphasizing Energy Transition.
+Our work titled "Dynamics of detonation cellular structure in linear and nonlinear instability regimes” was selected for oral presentation at the Combustion Institute’s <a href="https://www.combustionsymposia.org/">40th International Symposium – Emphasizing Energy Transition</a>.

+Another work titled "Real gas effects on the dynamics of a reactive diffusion layer: Application to the study of spontaneous ignition limit of pressurized hydrogen jet" was selected for poster presentation in the conference.

 See you in Milan this summer.